 A thriving Club by 1927, another series of renovations took place which added additional square footage for ballrooms, dining, and balconies to the existing clubhouse.
 The Club would continue to grow and prosper until the crash of the stock market in 1929.
 By 1932, the Club was gasping for air and entered into a trusteeship, with foreclosure looming.
 It was renamed the Altadena Golf Club and became a public facility, a pay for play course, and rented out its clubhouse for parties and events.

 Golf greats Gene Sarazen and Walter Hagen competed in the 1932 PGA Open here, and Hollywood celebrities such as Al Jolson, Humphrey Bogart, and Clark Gable were known to have shot a few rounds.
-The start of WWII created another financial struggle for the course and by 1944, the property was purchased by Westmont College, a mid-west school for girls.
+The start of WWII created another financial struggle for the course and by 1944, the property was purchased by Westmont College.
 Unable to secure the proper zoning change, Westmont College moved to the Santa Barbara area, and in 1946, sold 60 acres to the County of Los Angeles for what would become the existing 9-hole Altadena Golf Course.
 The eastside of the course, which stretched to Allen Avenue, was sold to a developer, and a group of members led by Rollin Dixon purchased the remaining clubhouse, pool, and tennis courts (approximately 5 ½ acres of property) for $50,000.

 1946 saw the birth of a new club, the Altadena Town and Country Club, which has remained to this day.
 While Club members continued to use the adjacent golf course, tennis became the sport of choice.
 Many notable professionals played at ATCC, including Maureen Connolly (the first woman to win the Grand Slam), Pancho Gonzalez, Stan Smith, and Billie Jean King.